DIP vs DPS: Which Czech Pension Product Is Right for Expats?

 Frequently Asked Questions

 It depends on your investment preference.
 Companies differ in fund performance, fees, and the range of participation funds offered.
-We compare all licensed pension companies and recommend based on your risk profile and goals.
-Performance can vary significantly — choosing the right company matters over a 10+ year horizon.
+We work with licensed pension companies and recommend based on your risk profile and goals.
+Performance can vary significantly, choosing the right company matters over a 10+ year horizon.

 Not sure which combination is right for you?